2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Soto went 1-for-4 with a stolen base, one RBI and one run scored in Friday's 5-0 win over the Blue Jays.
+Soto went 1-for-2 with a solo home run, a walk and an additional run scored in Sunday's 5-3 win over the Rockies.

 ANALYSIS